drufball/yosai/_drafts/actualization.md

 By the time he reached the ground, Moto was only ahead of three students whose powers were particularly ill-suited for the obstacle course: two stone-eaters and the lone flood-bringer.
 Moto charged forward, determined to beat more than just the losers at the back of the pack.

-The ravine was deep, filled with large wooden beams jutting at random angles.
-It was too wide to leap, even for wind-bringers like Fumi who could summon gusts of wind to propel her.
-She was only midway through the cavern, jumping from beam to beam.
+The ravine was deep, filled with large wooden beams jutting at random angles like the chaotic insides of a colossal geode.
+The pit looked like a giant-sized patch of thorns.
+It was too wide to leap, even for wind-bringers like Fumi who could summon gusts to propel her.
+She was only midway across the chasm, jumping from beam to beam.

 Moto scanned the pit, plotting the fastest route to the other side.
 He could get a running start for his first jump, but after that he would have to rely almost entirely on his power.
-It would be slow going.
+He took a step backwards and leapt into the ravine.

+He collided with a pole, gripping tightly.
+Moto felt stupid, limbs wrapped around the beam as he shuffled to the other side of the pole to continue forward.
+It was slow going, hopping from one pole to the next.
 Thankfully, it seemed like most of the students were facing similar problems.

-Moto took a step backwards and took a running leap into the ravine.
-He collided with a pole, gripping tightly.
-He felt stupid, limbs wrapped around the beam as he shuffled to the other side of the pole to continue forward.
+After several laborious minutes, he managed to clamber over the opposite ledge of the chasm, breathing heavily and covered in sweat.
+He hadn't managed to pass anyone.

-Moto pulled himself over the opposite ledge of the ravine and sprinted into the woods on the other side.
+Moto took a deep breath and sprinted into the woods on the other side.
 He picked up speed as he moved through the forest, pulling against the trees to increase his speed and maneuverability.
 The tight quarters were ideal for his gravity pulls.
 Moto whipped past one kid.

 At the speed he was traveling, navigating the treacherous forest floor was a challenge.
 Moto considered slowing down to avoid falling.
 But another recruit was just ten feet ahead.
 Moto pushed harder.